-Session Level: Intermediate Session Location: Colorado Convention Center Price: $120 LT Member/$135 Gen Admission CLE: CLE
+Session Level: Intermediate Session Location: Raleigh Convention Center Price: $240/$275

-Session Level: Advanced Session Location: Colorado Convention Center Price: $120 LT Member/$135 Gen Admission CLE: CLE
+Session Level: Basic Session Location: Raleigh Convention Center Price: $130/$150

 Land trusts can and should tackle trespassers.
-Trespass is the fastest growing class of conservation easement violations and encroachments on fee land.
-Using a participatory format the presenters will address the legal bases for reaching violators who are not parties to the conservation easement, encroachers on fee land as well as apply practical and drafting lessons to their own situations.
+Trespass is the fastest growing class of conservation easement violation and encroachment on fee land.
+Using a participatory format, presenters will address the legal bases for reaching violators who are not parties to the conservation easement, encroachers on fee land as well as apply practical and drafting lessons to their own situations.
 Attendees will take away sample easement language anticipating third party violations, lessons learned, and pertinent case and statutory law.

-Session Level: Intermediate Session Location: Colorado Convention Center CLE: CLE
+Session Level: Intermediate Session Location: Raleigh Convention Center

 As land trusts grow in size, mature in sophistication, and protected property changes hands, they will more frequently find themselves in court, and not just on conservation matters.
 Vendor disputes, contract claims, employment issues, will contests, and even personal injury cases will materialize that spawn litigation.
 This workshop will provide pointers on how to prepare for those eventual court cases before the appear; correct common misconceptions about relevant privileges; identify critical steps to take when litigation looms; alert people to the challenges they’ll face with lawyers, judges, mediators, and their own staff and board and offer tools to overcome them; and outline ways to be positioned with the best chance of succeeding in the end.

-The Conservation Easement Stewardship Roundtable continues to get better each year, entering its 10th iteration at Rally!
+We're at it again!
+This roundtable is entering its 12th iteration at Rally!
 This session is ideal for conservation easement stewardship staff and experienced volunteers.
-Via peer-to-peer lightly structured discussion, this session provides key opportunities to network with colleagues across the country, discuss pressing and emerging issues for stewardship, and introduce further engagement with stewardship practitioners via The Learning Center resources and online forums.
-Bring troubling questions for objective feedback as well as success stories to provide examples to colleagues.
-Themes covered may include climate change resiliency, diversity and inclusion, technology options, record-keeping challenges, landowner relationships, second and third generation landowner issues, violations across the spectrum, staffing and organizational challenges, and new monitoring ideas.
+Via peer-to-peer, lightly structured discussion, this session provides key opportunities to network with colleagues across the country, discussing pressing and emerging issues for stewardship and introduce further engagement with stewardship practitioners via The Learning Center resources and online forums.
+Bring troubling questions for objective feedback as well as success stories to provide examples to colleagues!
+Themes covered may include climate change resiliency, diversity and inclusion, technology options, record-keeping challenges, landowner relationships, second- and third-generation landowner issues, violations across the spectrum, staffing and organizational challenges and new monitoring ideas.

-Session Level: Advanced Session Location: Colorado Convention Center
+Session Level: All Session Location: Raleigh Convention Center